SE2Dev/io_anim_seanim/README.md

 1. In the search bar in the upper left, search for `SEAnim`.
 If no results are found, try enabling the `Testing` supported level below the search bar.
 1. Disable the plugin by clicking the checkbox next to the plugin name - or uninstall the plugin by clicking `Remove`.
 1. Select `Save User Settings` in the lower left and close the window.

+## Importing an SEAnim

+1. Load the model you wish to import the animation(s) for
+1. Select the armature (skeleton) for the target model
+1. Navigate to `File -> Import -> SEAnim` and select the file(s) you wish to import
+1. Select `Import SEAnim`